-Bloom's Taxonomy of Learning Outcomes (applied to Teaching NWP to Forecasters)
+Taxonomies of Learning Outcomes (with an application to teaching NWP interpretation)

-What and how we teach should be directly related to our intended learning outcomes, or what learners should be able to do after the learning experience.
-The intended learning outcomes should also drive how we assess learners.
-Learning outcomes, as discussed here, are often referred to as "learning objectives," although some consider "outcomes" as broader.
-For our purposes, you can consider them synonymous.
+What and how we teach should be directly related to learning outcomes--what we want learners to be able to do following the learning experience.
+The intended learning outcomes should also determine how we assess learners.